 Scott Stokely has been teaching adaptive sports methods of Disc Golf since 1993.
 He is an advocate for Disc Golf being a powerful tool to help individuals with special needs find more happiness and joy in their lives.
 Scott has hosted hundreds of events to share the sport with the Special Needs community for FREE.

 Blue Power Disc Golf does not accept donations.
-Please contact your local Autism Agencies directly to best serve the community.
+Please contact your local agencies directly to best serve the community.

 Why Blue Power Disc Golf?

 Disc Golf is a parallel sport which means players compete side-by-side with other players rather than competing directly against the other players.
 This is what makes Disc Golf the ideal adaptive sport since each participant can play at their own level with a group.
 Families or Special needs players can enjoy the game together and in turn find more joy and happiness in their lives.
 Blue Power Disc Golf is not just about introducing a new skill for individuals with special needs.
 Medical bills, adaptive equipment, additional caretakers, time off work, and etc can create an especially difficult financial burden for families in the Special Needs Community.
 Disc Golf is a low cost hobby and Blue Power seeks to reduce or remove entry barriers to enjoying the sport.
 Last, isolation is a common condition due to the unpredictable nature of symptoms and emotional state for affected individuals.
 Blue Power Disc Golf creates a welcoming environment for children and adults with special needs, their families, friends and other support people to spend time together outdoors and connect to the amazing Disc Golf Family.

 Watch more on the Scott Stokely YouTube Channel's Blue Power Playlist.